-A responsive repair is assessed as Urgent if it may cause substantial discomfort to the customer and potential damage to the property if not repaired.
+A responsive repair is assessed as urgent if it may cause substantial discomfort to the customer and potential damage to the property if not repaired.
 The repairs in this priority category are defined by legislation.
-An Urgent responsive repair will be completed within 5 working days.
-Examples of Urgent responsive repairs to tenant properties include:
+An urgent responsive repair will be completed within 5 working days.
+Examples of urgent responsive repairs to tenant properties include:

-- partial loss of electric power;
+- · partial loss of electric power;

 - partial loss of water supply to property;

 - total or partial loss of electric space or water heating between 1 May to the 31 October in a property that does not have a gas heating and/or hot water system;

-- blocked sink, bath or basin;
+- blocked sink, bath or basin:

+- a toilet not flushing (where there is no other working toilet in the dwelling or house);

 - tap which cannot be turned;

 - loose or detached banister or hand rail;

 - rotten timber flooring or stair tread;

 - some window repairs relating to securing the property;

 - a leaking roof or mechanical extractor fan in internal kitchen or bathroom not working.